Dee Dee Warwick: Later career

 Warwick returned to Mercury Records in 1973, but the following year she moved to Private Stock, where the 1975 single "Get Out of My Life" became her final charting song (number 73, R&B).
 That same year, she recorded for RCA Victor as DeDe Schwartz.
-After several years away from the recording studio, Warwick made her last recordings in the mid-1980s, releasing two albums: Dee Dee (Heritage Records, 1983), and Call Me (Sutra Records, 1984).
+After many years away from the recording studio, Warwick made her last recordings in the mid-1980s, releasing two albums: Dee Dee (Heritage Records, 1983), and Call Me (Sutra Records, 1984).
 In 1994, After living in Los Angeles for a number of years, she became a resident of Georgia.

 Recordings from both her Mercury and Atco years are available on CD.
-In late 2006, she returned to success singing background for her sister Dionne in concert, and was also part of the "Family First" song in the Tyler Perry film Daddy's Little Girls and its soundtrack album.
+In late 2006, she returned to success singing backup for her sister Dionne in concert, and was also part of the "Family First" song in the Tyler Perry-wrote 2007 film Daddy's Little Girls and its soundtrack album.

-In January 2008, Dee Dee was featured in the title song of Dionne's gospel album Why We Sing.
-In February 2008, she sang background vocals for Dionne's one-woman show My Music and Me in Europe.
+In January 2008, Warwick was featured in the title song of Dionne's gospel album Why We Sing.
+In February 2008, she sang backup vocals for Dionne's one-woman show My Music and Me in Europe.

 Awards

-Dee Dee Warwick has been nominated twice for a Grammy Award.
-Warwick was nominated back to back in 1970 and 1971 for her R&B hits "Foolish Fool" and "She Didn't Know".
+Dee Dee Warwick was nominated twice for a Grammy Award: in 1970 for "Foolish Fool" and in 1971 for "She Didn't Know".
 Both times the jury gave the prize in this category to Aretha Franklin.

-Warwick received a Pioneer Award from the Rhythm and Blues Foundation in 1999 and was formally inducted into the National Rhythm & Blues Hall Of Fame in 2023 joining her sister Dionne, cousin Whitney and aunt Cissy (Sweet Inspirations).
+Warwick received a Pioneer Award from the Rhythm and Blues Foundation in 1999 and was formally inducted into the National Rhythm & Blues Hall of Fame in 2023 joining her sister Dionne, cousin Whitney and aunt Cissy (Sweet Inspirations).

 Death

-Dee Dee had congenital diabetes (type 1), and her health began to deteriorate in the 1990s.
-She suffered a stroke in the summer of 2008 and Dionne decided to place Dee Dee in a nursing home, where she stayed for several months.
-Her sister was with her when she died on October 18, 2008, in a nursing home in Essex County, New Jersey, aged 66.
+Warwick had congenital diabetes (type 1), and her health began to deteriorate in the 1990s.
+She suffered a stroke in 2008 and Dionne placed her in a nursing home, where she stayed for several months.
+Her sister was with her when she died aged 66, on October 18, 2008, in a nursing home in Essex County, New Jersey.

 Abuse allegations

-The 2018 documentary film Whitney, directed by Kevin Macdonald, included allegations that Warwick had sexually molested Whitney Houston and her brother Gary, when Whitney was "at a young age" and Gary was around eight years old, while Warwick was in her mid to late 20s.
-Warwick's sister, Dionne, and Whitney Houston's mother, Cissy, expressed doubt regarding the truthfulness of the allegations.
+The 2018 documentary film Whitney, directed by Kevin Macdonald, included allegations that Warwick had sexually molested cousin Whitney Houston and her brother Gary, when Whitney was "at a young age" and Gary was around eight years old, while Warwick was in her mid-to-late twenties.
+Warwick's sister, Dionne, Whitney's mother, Cissy, and Whitney's best friend Robyn Crawford expressed doubt regarding the truthfulness of the allegations.